Odometer Rollback: How to Spot and Prevent Odometer Fraud

 The Timeero mobile app uses motion-detection technology to track mileage when the vehicle exceeds a predefined speed.

-Although Timeero won’t necessarily discourage odometer fraud related to price gouging, it will decrease vehicle misuse associated with inaccurate mileage logs.
+Although Timeero doesn’t necessarily discourage odometer fraud related to price gouging, it will decrease vehicle misuse associated with inaccurate mileage logs.

-Since it tracks mileage automatically, an employee can’t falsify their miles to claim a higher reimbursement.
-Plus, Timeero stops recording travels once the user clocks out, which is excellent for privacy and compliance.
+Since the app tracks mileage automatically, an employee can’t falsify mileage logs to claim a higher reimbursement.
+Plus, Timeero stops tracking mileage once the user clocks out, which is excellent for privacy and compliance.

 Route Replay